 Gender Based Violence Programme Coordinator (M/F)

-For more than 30 years, Médecins du Monde (MdM), a campaigning medical organization committed to international solidarity, has been caring for the most vulnerable populations at home and abroad.
+For almost 40 years, Médecins du Monde, a campaigning medical organisation committed to international solidarity, has been caring for the most vulnerable populations at home and abroad.
 It has continued to highlight obstacles that exist in accessing health care and has secured sustainable improvements in health-for-all policies.
-Those working for this independent organization do not solely dispense care and treatment but condemn violations of human dignity and rights and fight to improve matters for populations living in precarious situations.
-MdM France currently works in 35 countries across all continents where it focuses on 5 priority thematic areas: caring for the health of migrants and displaced persons, promoting sexual and reproductive health, combating HIV and reducing the harm and risks associated with drug use, crises and conflicts and, health and Environment.
+Those working for this independent organisation do not solely dispense care and treatment but condemn violations of human dignity and rights and fight to improve matters for populations living in precarious situations.

 MdM France has launched a quick assessment in Bangladesh in December 2016 to explore the humanitarian situation in the country.
 MdM validated then a gradual intervention in Bangladesh and the MdM mission in Bangladesh opened in February 2017.
 From August 2017, a massive wave of population fleeing violence in the Rakhine state in Myanmar crossed the border to find refuge in Cox’s Bazar district in Bangladesh.
 This unprecedented situation created an emergency humanitarian situation.